 A waterless wash comes in a spray bottle and is applied to a dry panel, then wiped with a towel.
 A rinseless wash is mixed into a bucket of water – it allows you to wash the car like normal with the only exception being that it can be wiped off without needing a rinse with a hose.

-Traditional Wash:
+Traditional Wash

-First off, we have the tried and true traditional wash with car soap.
-This is still the most common of the bunch.
 You start by rinsing any loose dirt off the vehicle with a hose (some people will add an extra step and use a foam gun here).
 Then, using 2 buckets (one with soap, one with clean rinse water) you wash the remaining dirt off.

-To avoid swirls, marring and scratching, you should use this “2 bucket” method – dip the wash mitt in the soap, wash the panel, dip the mitt in the rinse bucket, then return back into the soap bucket to start the next panel.
 Once you’ve worked your way spiraling around the car from top to bottom, you need to dry it.
 Some will blow it dry with compressed air but most will use a soft towel along with a drying aid or spray wax to eliminate leftover soap residue and water spots.

 I still use this method for extremely dirty vehicles and vehicles with very soft paint.